Wallethub/cjs2web/README.md

-  -p, --prefix    prefix to add to the generated object names              [boolean] -c, --combine   combines all transformed modules to one script output    [boolean] -i, --iife      wrap code in an immediately invoked function expression  [boolean]
+  -p, --prefix    prefix to add to the generated object names              [boolean] -c, --combine   combines all transformed modules to one script output    [boolean] -i, --iife      wrap code in an immediately invoked function expression  [boolean] -o, --output    filename to write the generated output to                [string]
 ```

 #### Combining and IIFE